 Your credit score is a simple number that tells a complicated story.
 An enormous piece of your financial history — from long term debt to a couple of missed payments— can be summed up by this number.
 This little figure can significantly affect your life, as it is one of the primary criteria that is considered by banks and finance companies before sanctioning a loan.

 There are five factors that determine how your score is calculated:

 - Payment History: This is, without any doubt, the most significant factor.
-It contributes greatly your credit score and is a factor that various banks use to determine whether you’re going to default on future credit.
+It contributes greatly to your credit score and is a factor that various banks use to determine whether you’re going to default on future credit.

 - Amount Owned: This is the second most significant factor that goes into your credit score.
-In case you’re continually “maxing-out” your credit cards and “reusing” your accessible credit each month, it demonstrates that you’re struggling to make ends meet.
+In case you’re continually “maxing out” your credit cards and “reusing” your accessible credit each month, it demonstrates that you’re struggling to make ends meet.
 Keep your general credit usage below 30% of the sanctioned limit.

 - Length of Credit: When did you first borrow and how old your credit history plays a role in your credit score.